moorepants/eme134/content/pages/syllabus.rst

 Email
 -----

-Personal electronic correspondence from the instructors will be made to your UCD email address.
-It is your responsibility to check this regularly.
+Personal electronic correspondence to the instructors should be made by email.

-Electronic announcements from the instructors to the whole class will be made through Canvas.
-By default, Canvas will automatically sends the announcement to your UCD email address.
-You can change your Canvas settings to opt out, send it to a different email, or as an SMS.
-You are responsible for reading the announcements made via canvas.

 Accomodation
 ============